SamarthGautam/Iris_ML/README.md

 # Iris_ML
+Predicting the type of Iris flower.

-Traning the machine learning algorithm to identify the difference between iris flower species.
+By traning a machine learning algorithm, we will make prediction between the types of iris species.

+There we will try to predict the Sepal length, Petal length, Sepal width, Petal width.

+By which we will get the class of flower as an output.